 - 58.1.
 Dorset LEP works with several partners both within Dorset and across the wider region and nationally to ensure that strategic investments aligns with Dorset LEP's ambitions and that best practice is shared. - 58.2.
-Dorset LEP commits to continue working with the LEP Network through the themed meetings, including the commitment to work with LEPs across the country to shape pieces of work. - 58.3.
-Dorset LEP's Communication Managers produce a report for each Board meeting outlining the communication and media engagement that has taken place over the past two months. - 58.4.
-Dorset LEP is committed to ensuring business, local authorities, the community and wider public are engaged in our strategy development and decision-making processes. - 58.5.
+Dorset LEP commits to continue working with the LEP Network through the themed meetings, including the commitment to work with LEPs across the country to shape pieces of work.

+- 58.3.
+Dorset LEP is committed to ensuring business, local authorities, the community and wider public are engaged in our strategy development and decision-making processes. - 58.4.
 How Dorset LEP does this is set out in the following section.